ryanloutos/WashU-Bears-Baseball-Website/README.md

 - Add more useful, advanced stats to both pitcher/staff pages
 - Go through all tables and make them as readable as possible (truncate, percentages, etc.)
 - Add "conference" column to opponent table
+- When showing tables, make it so that it only shows stats for pitches you throw or threw that outing.
+Have others hidden to stats

 Longer term (like before first game?)